kohutovic/febus-rules/02-equipment.md

 #### Rapier

-1. Historicizing replicas of rapiers with a long blade meant for sporting-historical fencing are allowed (in contrast with the blades meant just for the sport of fencing).
+1. Historicizing replicas of rapiers with a long blade meant for sporting-historical fencing are allowed (modern epee or foil blades are not allowed).

 2. The length of a handle, type of hilt or width of cross-guard is not limited.
 The overall length of the rapier must not exceed 130cm.